Our Annual Student Prize

-The title of our 2018 competition is, “Consider whether animal welfare legislation should be extended to include decapods.”
+The title of our 2018 competition was, “Consider whether animal welfare legislation should be extended to include decapods.”
 Decapod crustaceans, such as lobsters, crayfish, and crabs are not protected by animal welfare legislation in the UK.
 However, scientific evidence strongly suggests decapods are capable of feeling pain.
-A-law has chosen this question after the launch of Crustacean Compassion's campaign to have decapods included in the Animal Welfare Act 2006.
+A-law chose this question after the launch of Crustacean Compassion's campaign to have decapods included in the Animal Welfare Act 2006.

 The title of our 2017 competition was, “Boycotting dogs bred in puppy farms will increase these dogs’ suffering further and therefore cannot be justified.
 Discuss.”
 Puppy farming is a topical issue at the moment in the UK, and it is one of the areas we are focusing on in our project work.
-We received a number of fantastic entries, and we are pleased to announce this year's winners are:
+We received a number of fantastic entries, and the winners were:

 - 1st Prize: Chris Sangster

 Our 2016 competition saw students address the title, '“The Hunting Act 2004 has been a useless piece of legislation and therefore should be repealed.”
 Discuss.'
 The Hunting Act 2004 has received broad public support sinces its enactment.
 However, the legislation remains unpopular amongst advocates of hunting and some farmers.
 Debate continues about whether or not hunting with dogs should be permitted.
 Congratulations to our winners, who all submitted fantastic entires: